Enumerative and planar combinatorics of trivariate monomial resolutions: Abstract

 \section{Abstract}

 The canonical sylvan resolution is a resolution of an arbitrary monomial ideal over a polynomial ring that is minimal and has an explicit combinatorial formula for the differential.
 The differential is a weighted sum over lattice paths of weights of chain-link fences, which are sequences of faces that are linked to each other via higher-dimensional analogues of spanning trees.
-The combinatorial formula for the differential simplifies greatly in the three-variable case.
-The main results in this paper express the sylvan matrix entries for monomial ideals in three variables as a sum over lattice paths of simpler weights that depend only on the number of specific Koszul complexes that lie along the corresponding lattice path and bypasses any computation of chain-link fences.
+Along a lattice path in the three-variable case, these weights can be condensed to a single weight contributing to the combinatorial formula for the differential that bypasses any computation of chain-link fences.
+The main results in this paper express the sylvan matrix entries for monomial ideals in three variables as a sum over lattice paths of simpler weights that depend only on the number of specific Koszul simplicial complexes that lie along the corresponding lattice path.
+Certain entries have numerators equal to the number of lattice paths in $\mathbb{N}^2$ that follow specific restrictions.

 \begin{singlespace}